Overview

 JYNNEOS, a newer vaccine

-The vaccine has proven to be around 85% effective in preventing monkeypox, although further studies are required.
+The vaccine has around 85% effectiveness in preventing monkeypox, although further studies are necessary.

-It was first discovered in monkeys in a lab in Denmark and has been referred to as monkeypox.
+It was first discovered in monkeys in a lab in Denmark and is known as monkeypox.
 Even though the virus does infect monkeys, they’re not considered the primary reservoir for the disease.

-Monkeypox is a disease that results from being infected with the monkeypox virus.
+Monkeypox is a disease that results from infection with the monkeypox virus.

 Common symptoms include: